BrandonMFong/Link-State-Routing/README.md

 # Link-State-Routing
 Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.

 This project implements Dijkstra's algorithm in c++.
-Assuming the network is already established and connections have already been broadcasted across the nodes, the algorithm will figure out the shortest path from Node A to Node B.
+Assuming the network is already established and connections have already been broadcasted across the nodes, such that each node knows its neighbors and their connections.
+The algorithm will figure out the shortest path from Node A to Node B, where A and B are the node IDs.

 ## Setup
 This program relies on an already established network which can be explicitly written out in confg\Net.json.